Back to All Events

 LINK TO INSTAGRAM VIDEO POST

-The LAST day of kwanzaa falls on FIRST day of the New Year.
+The LAST day of kwanzaa always falls on FIRST day of the New Year.
 The last (green) candle is lit…Representing FAITH (Imani)

 Here’s to and Cheers to YOUR inner & outer light staying lit all year long 🔥🕯️🙏🏾